EU Pay Transparency Directive Lithuania: 2026 Compliance Guide | PayAlign

 Every 3 years

-The 7 May reporting date reflects Sodra's existing administrative cycle.
+The 15 May reporting date reflects Sodra's existing administrative cycle.
 Reports are derived automatically from monthly Sodra submissions.
+Companies with fewer than 100 employees are exempt from public filing, while those with fewer than 50 are also exempt from documenting formal career progression criteria.

 Key Metrics